gpuweb/WSL/Spec/source/index.rst

 #.
 If it is empty, it is well-typed and its behaviours is always {Nothing}
 #.
 Else if it starts by a variable declaration:

     #.
-Check that there is no other statement in that block is a variable declaration sharing the same name.
+Check that there is no other variable declaration in that block sharing the same name.
     #.
 Check that the given address space is either ``thread`` or ``threadgroup``
     #.
 Make a new typing environment from the current one, in which the variable name is mapped to a left-value type of its given type and address-space
     #.
 If there is no initializing expression, check that the type of this variable is neither a pointer type nor an array reference type.